Gregg Lowe

-Gregg Lowe is a British / Canadian actor and Voice Artist.
+Gregg Lowe is a British-Canadian actor and voice artist.

-Lowe is from Gorleston-On-Sea, Norfolk, and was educated at Cliff Park High School.
+Lowe is from Gorleston-on-Sea, Norfolk, and was educated at Cliff Park High School.

-In 2015, Lowe collapsed at the finish line after running the Toronto Marathon, he was dead for 3 minutes before being revived by student paramedics.
+In 2015, Lowe collapsed at the finish line after running the Toronto Marathon.
+He was clinically dead for three minutes before being revived by student paramedics.

-Lowe is an ambassador for the Ocean conservation society Sea Shepherd and in 2015 he was part of the campaign Operation Milagro.
+Lowe is an ambassador for the Ocean conservation society Sea Shepherd.
+In 2015, he was part of the campaign Operation Milagro.